-Three new models of the restricted version of (s,t)-Wythoff's game, Odd-Odd (s,t)-Wythoff's Game, Even-Even (s,t)-Wythoff's Game, Odd-Even (s,t)-Wythoff's Game, are investigated.
-Under normal or misère play convention, all its P-positions of these three models are given for two arbitrary integers $s,t \geq 1$.
+Three new models, Odd-Odd (s,t)-Wythoff's Game, Even-Even (s,t)-Wythoff's Game, Odd-Even (s,t)-Wythoff's Game, are investigated.
+Under normal or misère play convention, all P-positions of these three models are given for all integers $s,t \geq 1$.

 Similar to Odd-Even (s,t)-Wythoff's Game, we can define the fourth model, Even-Odd (s,t)-Wythoff's Game (Denoted by EOW): Let S_h , S_v , D_1 and D_2 be subsets of $Z^{\geq 0}$.
-Given two parameters $s,t \in Z^{\geq 1}$ and two heaps of finitely many tokens.
+Given two parameters $s,t\in Z^{\geq 1}$ and two heaps of finitely many tokens.
 One of the heaps is designated as "first heap" and the other as "second heap" throughout the game.
 By (x,y) we denote a position of present game, where x and y denote the numbers of tokens in the first and the second heaps, respectively.
 Two rules of moves are allowed: